jsr107/jsr107tck/README.md

 to create instance of classes not creatable directly from the API (Cache, CacheConfiguration).
 By default RI versions of these classes will be created.
 To use your implementation of the factory add

-    -Dcache.test.FactoryClass=<YourFactoryClassName>
+    -test.cache.FactoryClass=<YourFactoryClassName>

 to the target ensuring your factory is in the test classpath.
-So, to use the RI implementation (the default) can use:

-    mvn -Dtest=CacheConfigurationTest -Dcache.test.FactoryClass='javax.cache.TestInstanceFactory$RIInstanceFactory' test

-A possible solution, allowing the elimination of InstanceFatory in the TCK, is for us to add the factory methods:
+A possible solution, allowing the elimination of InstanceFactory in the TCK, is for us to add the factory methods:

     <K, V> Cache<K, V> createCache(String name);
     CacheConfiguration createCacheConfiguration();